Jon Bakero (footballer, born 1996): Professional

 On 6 January 2022, Bakero joined Bulgarian First League club Slavia Sofia.

+In the summer of 2022, he returned to Spain and joined Pontevedra CF in the Primera Federación.
+In June 2023, he agreed to terminate his contract with the club by mutual consent.

+He then subsequently returned to Slavia Sofia, with his father being named head coach.
+In September 2023, he terminated his contract with the club by mutual consent, shortly after his father was replaced as coach by the club.

+In January 2024, he signed with Lleida Esportiu in the Segunda Federación.

+On 25 July 2024, Bakero signed a short-term deal with USL Championship side Memphis 901.

+Bakero joined USL League One side Charlotte Independence on 4 February 2025.

 Personal life

 Bakero is the son of former professional footballer, José Mari Bakero, who played for the Spain national team, Real Sociedad and FC Barcelona.
 His aunt is Itziar Bakero, a former female professional footballer, and his uncles Santiago and Jon Bakero were also footballers.